BurakKTopal/Chess/README.md

 ####  Minimax with pruning
 In a game of chess, going through all different positions is very time-expensive when we're going to higher depths.
 To counter this, we can 'prune' the game tree.
 A game tree represents per level the possible chess positions that can be achieved.
 The pruning happens by working with additional $\alpha$ and $\beta$ parameters.
 With these parameters we could stop searching further into a branch of the tree if we're pretty sure that it won't give any better move.
 We thus 'prune' the branch.
 Sebastian League again made a fantastic <a href="https://www.youtube.com/watch?v=l-hh51ncgDI&t">video</a> about this topic.

 #### Minimax with pruning and Zobrist Hashing
+With the pruning, we can already achieve a decent chess engine, but I wanted to do something extra to make it a notch faster.
+This can be achieved by the concept of 'Hashing'.
+Hashing in this case means that you map a chess position to a unique number and save this as a key in a dictionary with its value information about the position; $\alpha$, $\beta$, best move and evaluation.
+This comes very handy in chess because of the phenomena called 'transpositions'.
+For example for a depth of 4: we can have the game 1.e4 2.e5 3.Nc3 and 1.Nc3 2.e5 3.e4 If you'd play this out, you'll see that we have the exact same position.
+In this case, by rememebering that the engine already encountered this position in previous calculations, it can gather the information of the position out of the dictionary.